When you get an assignment, the first task you may need to do is to decide on a good topic, or "thesis statement".

 To analyze your topic, you need to draw the key concepts from your topic.
-See this example.
+Consider the following example:

 Topic: The Industrial Revolution was the catalyst for many social reforms